oracle/fmw-kubernetes/docs-source/content/wcsites-domains/prepare-your-environment/_index.md

       -h Help
     ```

-    To create and start the database, execute the below command and then monitor the status till the database is ready for use:
+    To create and start the database, run the below command and then monitor the status till the database is ready for use:
     ```bash
     -bash-4.2$ sh kubernetes/samples/scripts/create-oracle-db-service/start-db-service.sh -n wcsitesdb-ns